 Michael Oppenheimer, Vice Chair

-His interests include science and policy of the atmosphere, particularly climate change and its impacts.
-Much of his research aims to understand the potential for “dangerous” outcomes of increasing levels of greenhouse gases by exploring the effects of global warming on ecosystems such as coral reefs, on the ice sheets and sea level, and on patterns of human migration.
-He also studies the role played by nongovernmental organizations in the policy arena, and the role of scientific learning and scientific assessment in decisions on problems of global change.
+His interests include science and policy of the atmosphere, particularly climate change, the risks and impacts climate change entails, and adaptation and other human responses.
+His research aims to understand the potential for “dangerous” outcomes of increasing levels of greenhouse gases by exploring the effects of global warming on the ice sheets and sea level, on the risk from coastal storms, and on patterns of human migration.
+He also studies the process of scientific learning and scientific assessments and their role in understanding problems of global change.